FAQs for Applicants

 The Graduate School provides Professional Development Support funds to all students.

-We also have sufficient funds in Emory Sociology to cover the occasional, unexpected costs that accompany those serendipitous opportunities that our graduate students sometimes encounter.
+We also have sufficient funds in Emory Sociology to cover the occasional, unexpected costs that accompany those serendipitous opportunities that our graduate students encounter.

 Given that we also require students to have a dissertation committee member drawn from outside Emory Sociology, our students regularly make connections with professors across campus.